kencu/Build-Scripts/README.md

 The build scripts include `build-autotools.sh` but you should use it sparingly on old distros.
 Attempting to update Autotools creates a lot of tangential incompatibility problems (which is kind of sad given they have had 25 years or so to get it right).

-If you install Autotools using `build-autotools.sh` and it causes more problems then it is worth, then run `clean-autotools.sh`. `clean-autotools.sh` removes all the Autotools artifacts it can find from `/usr/local`. `clean-autotools.sh` does not remove Libtool, so you may need to remove it by hand or reinstall it to ensure it is using the distro's Autotools.

 ## OpenBSD

 OpenBSD has an annoyance: